mlevatich/guy-battle/README.md

 - Collisions / hp loss / dying (i.e. the full game loop)
 - Three new spells!
 For a total of five
 - Better art for Phoenix Mountain
-- AI and 1 player mode
+- AI and single player mode
 - Improved animations

 # Dependencies/Install

 I've only tested on MacOS as of now - no guarantees for Windows or Linux, but should be compatible with older MacOS versions.

 You'll need to install SDL2 and SDL_mixer - on Mac this can be done easily with brew: